Salzgitter Q2 Loss Widens

 Sales for the second-quarter declined to 1.52 billion euros from 2.23 billion euros in the prior year.

-Looking ahead financial year 2020, the company anticipates a notable reduction in sales, a negative pre-tax result in the lower to mid-double-digit million euro range.
+Looking ahead financial year 2020, the company anticipates a notable reduction in sales.
+'Salzgitter AG confirms its guidance from July 22, 2020 of 'a negative pre-tax result in the low to mid-triple digit million euro range,' the company said in a statement.

 The resulting fluctuation in the consolidated pre-tax result may be within a considerable range, either to the positive or to the negative, the company said.